By Brittany Mihalec-Adkins

 Knowing the difference between internships and fellowships can not only help you to craft a more thoughtful, targeted application to either, but can also help you make important decisions about which experiences will benefit you most.

 Applying to graduate school?
-Get our free Directory of Fully Funded Graduate Programs and Full Funding Awards listing more than 500+ fully funded PhD and master’s program.
+Get our free Directory of Fully Funded Graduate Programs and Full Funding Awards listing more than 1,000 fully funded PhD and master’s programs.

 Brittany Mihalec-Adkins is a first-year National Science Foundation Graduate Research Fellow and second-year Ph.D. student in Human Development and Family Studies at Purdue University.